Chapter 17.23

 17.23.010 Designation.

-C. The approximate location and extent of known or suspected wetlands are shown on the city’s critical area maps.
+C. The approximate location and extent of known or suspected wetlands are shown on the city’s critical area maps, which are informed by publicly available datasets such as the National Wetlands Inventory (NWI), Washington State Department of Ecology’s wetland mapping tools, and the Natural Resources Conservation Service (NRCS) Web Soil Survey.
 Other, unmapped wetlands may exist within the city.
 These maps are to be used as a guide and do not provide a definitive critical area designation.

 D. Wetlands shall be rated based on categories that reflect the functions and values of each wetland.
-Wetland categories shall be based on the criteria provided in the Washington State Wetland Rating System for Western Washington, revised August 2004 (Ecology Publication No. 04-06-025).
-These categories are generally defined as follows:
+Wetland categories shall be based on the criteria provided in the Washington State Wetland Rating System for Western Washington, Version 2, revised July 2023 (Ecology Publication No. 23-06-009), or as revised.

 17.23.020 Review and reporting requirements.

-A. If the project site is within 300 feet of a National Wetland Index mapped area, the director shall require a site evaluation (field investigation) by a qualified professional to determine whether or not a regulated wetland is present and if so, its relative location in relation to the proposed project area on site.
-If the director determines that a wetland is more likely than not present, the director shall require a critical area study.
+A. If the project site is within 300 feet of a National Wetlands Inventory mapped area, the Washington Department of Ecology wetland mapping tools mapped area, or if the site is unmapped but has wetland characteristics, the director shall require a site-specific wetland delineation by a qualified professional at the applicant’s expense to determine whether or not a regulated wetland is present and, if so, its relative location in relation to the proposed project area on site.
+If the director determines that a wetland or its buffer is more likely than not present, the director shall require a wetlands report.
 If no regulated wetlands are present, then wetland review will be considered complete.

-B. A critical area study (wetland assessment study) describes the characteristics of the subject property and adjacent areas.
-The assessment shall be completed pursuant to CMC 17.21.082 and include the following:
+C. A wetland report describes the characteristics of the subject property and adjacent areas.
+The wetland report shall be completed pursuant to CMC 17.21.082 and include the following:

 1. Existing physical features of the site including buildings, fences, and other structures, roads, parking lots, utilities, water bodies, etc.;

-2. Determination of the wetland category and wetland buffers;
+2. Determination of the wetland category and wetland buffers, including a description of methodologies;

 3. Field identification and delineation of wetland boundaries.
 For on-site wetlands, the assessment shall include the dominant and subdominant plant species; soil type, color and texture; sources of hydrology (patterns of surface and subsurface water movement, precipitation, etc.), topography, and other pertinent information;